 In contrast, sending money abroad via P2P exchange platforms like Wise is typically much quicker.

-For example, if you send £10,000 from the UK to the US via Wise, it’ll usually be in your recipient’s account by the next day.
+For example, if you send £10,000 from the UK to the US via Wise, it’ll usually be in your recipient’s account by the next day or within 10 hours.

 And if you change your Wise payment method from a wire transfer to a debit card, you can cut down the time it takes even further.